 When the TIME, DISTANCE, or CALORIES display is flashing, enter values by using the UP or DOWN button to select a value then press ENTER to confirm the value and advance to the next goal choice.
-When a goal is reached during your exercise, the corresponding display will flash and the computer will beep, signaling that your workout is complete.
+When a goal is reached during your exercise, the corresponding display will flash, signaling that your workout is complete.